dalong0514/readnotes/20200106计算原文/2020097Secrets-of-the-JavaScript-Ninja/2020097Secrets-of-the-JavaScript-Ninja0601.md

 }).catch(e => fail("Shouldn't be here:" + e));

 In this case, we have three potential sources of errors: errors in establishing the communication between the server and the client, the server responding with unanticipated data (invalid response status), and invalid JSON code.
-But from the perspective of the code that uses the getJSON function, we don’t care about the specifics of error sources.
+But from the perspective of the code that uses the getJSON function, we don't care about the specifics of error sources.
 We only supply a callback that gets triggered if everything goes okay and the data is properly received, and a callback that gets triggered if any error occurs.
 This makes our lives as developers so much easier.

-Now we’re going to take it up a notch and explore another big advantage of promises: their elegant composition.
-We’ll start by chaining several promises in a series of distinct steps.
+Now we're going to take it up a notch and explore another big advantage of promises: their elegant composition.
+We'll start by chaining several promises in a series of distinct steps.

 6.3.4 创建第一个真实 promise